dparedesh/susy-statistical-interpretation/README.md

 ```
 --extraFitConfig '--binnedFitSR Rpc2L1b:meff,Rpc2L2b:met --binnedFitCR CRWZ5j:nJets'
 ```

-which means that it will do a binned and simultanous fit in the SRs Rpc2L1b and Rpc2L2b in the variables meff and met, respectively, and in nJets in the CRWZ5j.
+which means that it will do a binned and simultaneous fit in the SRs Rpc2L1b and Rpc2L2b in the variables meff and met, respectively, and in nJets in the CRWZ5j.

 You can have a look at the file `fitConfigSS3L.py` for other options.

-# How to normalise a background in a CR ? <a name="normBkg"></a>
+# How to normalize a background in a CR? <a name="normBkg"></a>

 Again, you must provide the proper options to the file `fitConfigSS3L.py`.
 This is done by adding the option `--extraFitConfig` to the script `generateCommands.py` with the proper option, in this case ```bkgToNormalize```.
 For example: